-This can be done on a whiteboard as an interactive team session, electronically so you can juggle it around to get it right, or in a PowerPoint style story-board.
-Whatever suits you best.
+This can be done as an interactive team session using a whiteboard or electronic means e.g. a PowerPoint-style storyboard, so you can juggle things around to get it right.
+Use whatever method suits you best.

-This can be a good time for an initial peer review on a more complex paper, as to critique the logic and structure from a reader's point of view can be invaluable.
+This can also be a good time for a peer review on a more complex paper, as a critique of the logic and structure from a reader's point of view can be invaluable.

-The use of generalist headings is still acceptable, if there are good subheadings to highlight the content.
-For example, "Results from public consultation" might be reasonable if the subheadings clearly highlight key issues.
-Another example is "Options Analysis" when the range of options are articulated and their assessment presented in a clear table.
+The use of some generalist headings is still acceptable, if there are good subheadings below which highlight the content.
+For example, "Results from public consultation" might be a reasonable heading if the subheadings underneath this clearly highlight the key issues raised.
+Another example might be "Options analysis" if the range of options were then articulated and the assessment of them presented in a clear table.

 Don't be afraid of providing a road-map for a larger more complex paper.
 This usually takes the form of a clear paragraph, at the beginning of the middle section, which briefly summarises the structure of the analysis.
-This is particularly useful in omnibus-type papers which contain a number of separate, but related, issues.
+This is particularly useful in omnibus-type papers which contain a number of separate, but related issues.

-Some great examples....
+Some great examples...